 Hot tub shelter ideas for a more permanent type of structure could include a pergola design that incorporates a solid roof, or other built-in features such as seating and a bar area.

 You may even wish to go for a brick-built enclosure with a tiled roof.
 Such hot tub shelters will need more input in terms of time and budget, but they will serve you well year-round and should prove more of a long-lasting investment.

 Build Your Hot Tub Shelter With a Self-Cleaning Hot Tub from Hydropool Surrey

 There is a great deal to think about when building a hot tub shelter, not least the hot tub itself!

 If you are yet to buy a home hot tub, why not discuss your ideas with the Hydropool Surrey team?
-Our premium grade ranges offer something for everyone, and we’ll be able to talk you through all the considerations you need to factor in when siting your tub and building a shelter for it.
+Our premium grade ranges offer something for everyone, and we’ll be able to talk you through all the considerations you need to factor in when fitting your hot tub and building a shelter or pergola for it.

-Why not contact us today for the personalised advice you deserve?
+Why not contact us today for the personalised advice and hot tub shelter ideas you deserve?
+Or book an appointment at our showroom to test our range of swim spas?
 We’d be only too pleased to share our expertise and experience with you.